X

 Jake Adelstein

 Jake Adelstein has been an investigative journalist in Japan since 1993, reporting in both Japanese and English.
 From 2006 to 2007 he was the chief investigator for a US State Department-sponsored study of human trafficking in Japan.
 He has been writing for The Daily Beast, The Japan Times, and other publications since 2011, and was a special correspondent for The Los Angeles Times.
-Considered one of the foremost experts on organised crime in Japan, he works as a writer and consultant in Japan and the United States.
-He co-hosted and co-wrote the award-winning podcast about missing people in Nippon, The Evaporated: gone with the gods in 2023.
-He is the author of Tokyo Vice: a western reporter on the police beat in Japan, which is now a series on HBO Max, and also The Last Yakuza: life and death in the Japanese underworld (2023).He has appeared on CNN, NPR, the BBC, France 24, and other media outlets as a commentator on social issues in Japan, as well as its criminal justice system, politics, and nuclear industry giant, TEPCO.
+Considered one of the foremost experts on organized crime in Japan, he works as a writer and consultant in Japan and the United States.
+He co-hosted and co-wrote the award-winning podcast about missing people in Nippon, The Evaporated: Gone with the Gods in 2023.
+He is the author of Tokyo Vice: An American Reporter on the Police Beat in Japan (Vintage), which is now a series on HBO Max, and also The Last Yakuza: Life and Death in the Japanese Underworld (2023).He has appeared on CNN, NPR, the BBC, France 24, and other media outlets as a commentator on social issues in Japan, as well as its criminal justice system, politics, and nuclear industry giant, TEPCO.

 THE AUTISTS